+WordPress is one of the best blog hosting sites for a reason.
 Starting a WordPress blog is inexpensive and easy, but you’ll need to keep it updated and work on establishing yourself as an authority in your niche.
 Following the steps above such as creating quality content and learning SEO, can help you rank on search engines, attract a following, and eventually you’ll be able to make money with your blog.

 To enjoy having a blog on WordPress, you’ll need a reliable web host that can grow with you as your pageviews increase.
 We prefer DreamHost because it’s $2.59 per month and they offer a free domain name, pre-installation of WordPress, and a free SSL certificate.
 Get started with DreamHost today.